WPDevelopers/disable-comments/readme.txt

 * The X-Pingback HTTP header is removed from all pages;
 * Outgoing pingbacks are disabled.

 **Please delete any existing comments on your site before applying this setting, otherwise (depending on your theme) those comments may still be displayed to visitors.
-You can now use the Delete Comments tool to delete any existing comments on your site.**
+You can use the Delete Comments tool to delete any existing comments on your site.**

 == Advanced Configuration ==